deBeir/GeneAnalysis/README.md

 [MEBIOINF 2019/2020]

 ## About the project
-This project developed in order to analyze certain genes using several Biopython modules.
-This main objective is to automatize the whole process of gathering information about genes and proteins and analyze it.
+This project was developed in order to analyze certain genes using several Biopython modules.
+The main objective is to automatize the whole process of gathering information about genes and proteins and analyze it.

 ## Prerequisites